Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 Liberty Stats and Trends

-- When Liberty scores more than 36.4 points, it is 2-0 against the spread and 3-0 overall.
+- Liberty is 2-0 against the spread and 3-0 overall in games when it records more than 36.4 points.

-- When Liberty picks up more than 469.2 yards, the team is 1-0 against the spread and 2-0 overall.
+- When Liberty amasses more than 469.2 yards, the team is 1-0 against the spread and 2-0 overall.

 - The Flames have six giveaways this season, while the Warhawks have eight takeaways .